Job search strategy

 Attending industry conferences (e.g., BSides) and local meetups (ISSA, OWASP, etc.).

-Completing courses, hands on projects, industry certifications.
+Completing courses and hands on projects, and obtaining industry certifications.

 Finding a reputable external recruiter.

-Key lesson takeaways
+Key takeaways

 References